 The design showed people that virtual reality might actually have a place in the future of gaming.

 Several big names have been hard at work designing their own VR headsets.
-Sony has one, with their Project Morpheus slated for a late-2016 release.
+Sony has one, with its Project Morpheus slated for a late-2016 release.
 It will only be compatible with Playstation 4 and their Vita systems, which makes sense.
 Google, Steam, and others have thrown their hats into the ring with their own varying VR designs.

 It’s Coming, But What is “It?”

 With everyone designing headsets of their own, what does this mean for games?
 It’s hard to say for sure, but we can make some educated guesses based on what we’re seeing so far.
-As the technology develops, we might see the surmounting of some glaring obstacles.
+As technology develops, we might see the surmounting of some glaring obstacles.
 As it stands right now, for example, AAA style games aren’t really VR-workable.

 Considerably less space than will be rendered in a AAA game.
 Anytime you have a world bigger than the room the player is physically playing in, you’ll have an issue.